The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE: Smoothing scale for the environment

-In this section, we provide a self-contained reasoning for the choice of $4\times R_{200b}$ to describe the tidal anisotropy around a halo.
-We compute $\alpha_{S}$ for several Gaussian smoothing scales ranging from [0.24,4] $h^{-1}Mpc$ and measure its rank correlation with $\delta_{S}$.
-In Figure~\ref{fig:justification_smoothingscale} this rank correlation is plotted as a function of the halo mass, we can see that the rank correlation peaks at different halo masses for different scales, the correlations with smaller smoothing scale peaking for smaller masses and the correlations with larger smoothing scale peaking at higher masses.
-The black line corresponds to the rank correlation $\rho_{\alpha-\delta}$ at a variable smoothing scale corresponding to 4 $\times$ halo radius.
-Comparing the black line which forms an envelope around the other coloured lines, it becomes apparent the peak in rank correlation at any fixed scale is identical to 4 times the radius for that halo mass bin.
-Since we are interested to maximimally recover the correlations with the large scale clustering environment $\alpha_{4 R200b}$ becomes the obvious choice as input parameters in our algorithm as opposed to fixed smoothing scales.
+In this section we provide a self-contained reasoning for the choice of $4\times R_{200b}$ to describe the tidal anisotropy around a halo.\ correlations with smaller smoothing scale peaking for smaller masses and the correlations with larger smoothing scale peaking at higher masses.
+The black line corresponds to the rank correlation $\rho_{\alpha-\delta}$ at a variable smoothing scale, corresponding to four-times-larger halo radius.
+Comparing the black line, which forms an envelope around the other coloured lines, it becomes apparent the peak in rank correlation at any fixed scale is identical to 4 times the radius for that halo mass bin.
+Since we want to maximally recover the correlations with the large-scale clustering environment, $\alpha_{4 R200b}$ becomes the obvious choice as input parameters in our algorithm as opposed to fixed smoothing scales.